kinggongzilla/ai-clone-whatsapp/README.md

-# Create an AI clone of yourself from your WhatsApp chats (using Mistral 7B)
+# Create an AI clone of yourself from your WhatsApp chats (using Llama3)

 ## About
 This repository lets you create an AI chatbot clone of yourself, using your WhatsApp chats as training data.
 This repository builds upon the new **torchtune** library for finetuning and inference.